Enhancing Life in the Soil

 Native plant communities are supported by healthy, balanced soils that contain a vast array of living organisms including microbes, insects, and other fauna.
 Learn the basics of soil science, the value of organic matter and its role in soil structure and nutrition, and the importance of soil organisms.
 Learn how to make and use compost and compost tea, and how sustainable gardening practices contribute to creating high quality garden soil.
 Go home with a greater understanding of the life in your soil and knowing why you won’t need to buy fertilizer ever again.
 Please bring your lunch and dress for the weather.

 Snow date for any postponed classes is Friday, April 5, 2019.
-This class qualifies for the following professional credits: 13.5 APLD, 4 CNP credits with DNLA, ISA, 4 NOFA AOLCP, and 16 PLNA.
+This class qualifies for the following professional credits: 13.5 APLD, 4 CNP credits with DNLA, 13.5 DE Nutrient Management credits, ISA, 4 NOFA AOLCP, and 16 PLNA.

 There are still openings remaining at this time.